johntran/relay/docs/Modern-PersistedQueries.md

 * save the query maps to a database

+It is also possible to push your query maps to the server at runtime, without the server knowing the query ids at the start.
+The client optimistically sends a query id to the server, which does not have the query map.
+The server then in turn requests for the full query text from the client so it can cache the query map for subsequent requests.
+This is a more complex approach requiring the client and server to interact to exchange the query maps.

 ### Simple server example
 Once your server has access to the query map, you can perform the mapping.
 The solution varies depending on the server and